gavinlaking/guidelines/scss.md

 Same rules as regular CSS, with a few extensions:

-* When using nested selectors, go a maximum of 3 levels deep, any more and you should consider restructuring your HTML or CSS selectors
 * If using variables, define them at the top of the file, or if used in more than one file, define them in `app/assets/stylesheets/application/settings.scss`
 * If you are using the same patterns in lots of places (e.g. a clearfix) move it into the helpers folder as a new component `app/assets/stylesheets/application/helpers/`
 * If you need to modify a colour, you should use the SASS colour modification functions, using an existing colour as your base. [http://sass-lang.com/documentation/Sass/Script/Functions.html](Module: Sass::Script::Functions)
+* When using nested selectors (which should be avoided, see BEM below), go a maximum of 3 levels deep, any more and you should consider restructuring your HTML or CSS selectors

 ## Everything should be a component